Upstairs at Trinity

 Nic Crilly-Hargrave

-Sorella is Italian for sister, which is fitting considering this is the latest edition to the Robin Gill family/micro-empire.
+Sorella is Italian for sister, which is fitting considering this is part of Robin Gill’s family/micro-empire of restaurants (Darby’s, Bottle + Rye, and the like).
 It’s set in the same spot as his old restaurant The Manor, where he ripped everything out… and, well, left it that way, giving the whole place a stylishly undone aesthetic with exposed brick walls and distressed wood tables.
 The food has had an equally dramatic shift, too, focussing on Amalfi-style cuisine with a glut of Italian aperitivi and spritzers.

 Details: 148 Clapham Manor Street, SW4 6BX | Book here